Pembrolizumab: Medical uses

 In January 2023, the US FDA approved pembrolizumab for adjuvant treatment following resection and platinum-based chemotherapy for stage IB (T2a ≥ 4 cm), II, or IIIA non-small cell lung cancer.

 In October 2023, the US FDA approved pembrolizumab to be used with gemcitabine and cisplatin for locally advanced unresectable or metastatic biliary tract cancer.

 In January 2024, the US FDA approved pembrolizumab, in combination with chemoradiotherapy for the treatment of people with FIGO (International Federation of Gynecology and Obstetrics) 2014 Stage III-IVA cervical cancer.

 In June 2024, the US FDA approved pembrolizumab with carboplatin and paclitaxel, followed by single-agent pembrolizumab, for adults with primary advanced or recurrent endometrial carcinoma.

 In September 2024, the US FDA approved pembrolizumab with pemetrexed and platinum chemotherapy as first-line treatment of unresectable advanced or metastatic malignant pleural mesothelioma.

 In March 2025, the US FDA granted traditional approval to pembrolizumab with trastuzumab, fluoropyrimidine- and platinum-containing chemotherapy for the first-line treatment of adults with locally advanced unresectable or metastatic HER2-positive gastric or gastroesophageal junction adenocarcinoma whose tumors express PD-L1 (CPS ≥1).
 Pembrolizumab previously received accelerated approval for this indication in May 2021.
 Efficacy was evaluated in KEYNOTE-811 (NCT03615326), a multicenter, randomized, double-blind, placebo-controlled trial enrolling 698 participants with HER2-positive advanced gastric or GEJ adenocarcinoma not previously treated with systemic therapy for metastatic disease.
 Among the 698 participants, 594 (85%) had tumors expressing PD-L1 with a CPS ≥1 using the PD-L1 IHC 22C3 pharmDx kit.
 Participants were randomized (1:1) to pembrolizumab 200 mg or placebo, in combination with trastuzumab and either fluorouracil plus cisplatin or capecitabine plus oxaliplatin.

 In June 2025, the US FDA approved neoadjuvant and adjuvant pembrolizumab for resectable locally advanced head and neck squamous cell carcinoma.
 The FDA approved pembrolizumab for adults with resectable locally advanced head and neck squamous cell carcinoma whose tumors express PD-L1 as determined by an FDA-approved test, as a single agent as neoadjuvant treatment, continued as adjuvant treatment in combination with radiotherapy with or without cisplatin after surgery, and then as a single agent.
 It is the first approval for head and neck squamous cell carcinoma in six years and the first overall perioperative approval for locally advanced head and neck squamous cell carcinoma.

-Dosage for pembrolizumab is currently set at 200 mg/m2 but original studies used dosage of 2 mg/kg and later studies were changed to 200 mg/Kg for dosage simplicity and ease of reconstituting and administration but a huge cost to the payers.
+In November 2025, the US FDA approved pembrolizumab or pembrolizumab and berahyaluronidase alfa with enfortumab vedotin as neoadjuvant treatment followed by adjuvant treatment after cystectomy for adults with muscle invasive bladder cancer who are ineligible for cisplatin.